glitch-y/CE888-Project/README.md

   2. Scripts
   3. Datasets

-Folders and files relating to 'Assignment 2' will be created in line with the modelling work.
+Folders and files relating to 'Assignment 2' will be created as the modelling work progresses.